jeremy-donson/first-github-team-sandbox/react-dev-lessons/Starting_React4Windows.md

 1.[Git-Bash for windows](http://gitforwindows.org) here.
 This allows you to do more linux-y things hence the "$" at the front of each line.

-2.[Scoop](http://scoop.sh/) is a package manager.
+2.[Scoop](http://scoop.sh/) is a package manager.Get more information here.(https://github.com/lukesampson/scoop)
-..* At this link you will be informed to run this line of code in Windows Power-shell:
+save yourself the time and run the command below in Power-shell.
+Power-Shell-3 is a requirment for scoop.
 ```
 .iex (new-object net.webclient).downloadstring('https://get.scoop.sh')
 ```

 3. We will use scoop to install node.js